Charlotte Payne-Townshend: Early life

 Daughter of Horace Townshend, she grew up in a wealthy Irish family in County Cork before moving to England.
 Charlotte met Beatrice Webb in 1895.
 Webb described her as: "[a] large graceful woman with masses of chocolate brown hair ...
 She dresses well, in flowing white evening robes she approaches beauty.
 At moments she is plain."
-Her mother, Mrs Payne-Townshend, was determined to find her daughter a husband.
+Her mother was determined to find her a husband.
 Charlotte later commented: "Even in my earliest years I had determined I would never marry."
 She turned down Count Sponnek, Finch Hutton and Arthur Smith-Barry.
 Charlotte fell in love with Axel Munthe, but he never asked for her hand in marriage.

 Beatrice and Sidney Webb persuaded Charlotte to donate £1,000 to the London School of Economics library and the endowment of a woman's scholarship.
 Charlotte also joined the Fabian Society.
 Beatrice later commented: By temperament she is an anarchist, feeling any regulation or rule intolerable, a tendency which has been exaggerated by her irresponsible wealth...
 She is a socialist and a radical, not because she understands the collectivist standpoint, but because she is by nature a rebel.
 She is fond of men and impatient of most women, bitterly resents her enforced celibacy but thinks she could not tolerate the matter-of-fact side of marriage.
 Sweet tempered, sympathetic and genuinely anxious to increase the world's enjoyment and diminish the world's pain.According to Michael Holroyd, Webb developed a plan "to marry Charlotte off to" Graham Wallas, who worked at the London School of Economics.
 In January 1896, she invited Charlotte and Graham to their rented home in the village of Stratford St Andrew in Suffolk.
 However, Charlotte was bored by his company.